Philip Feldman, PhD

 - Designed and built multi-axis robotic motion control systems for filming DoD maps for later incorporation into videodisk tactical displays.
 Also programmed videodisk map viewing software

-- PhD Human-Centered Computing, University of Maryland Baltimore County, Anticipated 2019
+- PhD Human-Centered Computing, University of Maryland Baltimore County, 2020 (Dissertation: Stampede Theory: Identifying and Treating Misinformation at Scale)

 - MS Human-Centered Computing, University of Maryland Baltimore County, (Cum Laude) 2014